-- Social media is often frowned upon in terms of its impact on teens’ wellbeing, but the truth is that there are both pros and cons to their social media use.
+- Social media is often frowned upon for its harmful impact on teens—but the truth is that there are both pros and cons to their social media use.

-- Also, it helps kids learn about other places and cultures they wouldn’t otherwise experience, and it serves as a creative outlet.
+- Also, it helps kids learn about other places and cultures they wouldn’t otherwise experience; in this sense, it serves as an educational tool.

-- As mentioned previously, there are cons as well: social media use can lead to anxiety, provide a breeding ground for bullying, and influence bad behavior.
+- Still, we cannot ignore the negative effects of social media use: It can lead to anxiety, provide a breeding ground for bullying, and influence bad behavior.

-- If teens only experience positive feelings after spending time on Instagram or Snapchat, then their social media use likely isn’t an issue
+- So, is it a problem?
+If teens only experience positive feelings after spending time on Instagram or Snapchat, then their social media use likely isn’t an issue.

 - On the other hand, if they feel anxious or depressed and spend an ample amount of time engaging on social media, their habits could likely use an intervention.

-All of that said, social media can be dangerous for teens, in that it may lead to anxiety, assist in cyberbullying, and play a part in influencing bad behavior, as explained by Mendez: “Social media can have some very negative effects too.
+All of that said, social media can be dangerous for teens too.
+It can lead to anxiety, assist in cyberbullying, and play a part in influencing bad behavior.
+As Mendez explains: “Social media can have some very negative effects too.
 It can cause kids to feel anxious when they see social media influencers doing things that they are not able to do.
 It is also easy for kids and teens to bully one another on social media.
 Many of the apps that young people use are photo-based, which opens up a lot of opportunity for negative comments.
 Other kids may encourage dangerous or abusive behavior, such as what was seen in the Tide Pod challenges.”

 Oftentimes, teens are sensitive.
 Their brains are still developing, and their mental/emotional health is vulnerable; just one cruel comment left on an Instagram picture can send them into a negative tailspin.
 They’re at a heightened risk of experiencing anxiety and depression as a result of this form of bullying, or as a result of FOMO: the fear of missing out.
-When teens see other people on social media doing things they want to do but can’t, their mental health can suffer.
+When teens see other people on social media doing things they want to do but aren’t or can’t, their mental health can suffer.
+Social media can affect their body image and self-esteem.
 Finally, kids and teens are extremely impressionable, and social media may inspire them to engage in troublesome behavior.
 Mendez refers to the Tide Pod challenge as an example, in which kids posted videos of themselves ingesting liquid laundry detergent pods.